 Bridging: A re-roofing method that avoids removing old shingles by spanning over them.

-Built-Up Roofing: A flat or low-slope roof consisting of multiple layers of ply sheets embedded in hot asphalt.
+Built-Up Roofing (BUR): A traditional flat or low-slope roofing system consisting of multiple layers of ply sheets embedded in hot asphalt.
+Includes alternating layers of bitumen and reinforcing felts, topped with gravel or a cap sheet.

 C